aws-samples/flux-eks-gitops-config/README.md

 You will also need the following:

-* Install flux CLI on your computer following the instructions [here](https://fluxcd.io/docs/installation/).
-This repository has been tested with flux 0.22.
+* Install flux 0.26+ on your computer following the instructions [here](https://fluxcd.io/docs/installation/).
+This repository has been tested with flux 0.30.2.
 * A GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories.

 ### Bootstrap your cluster